 The Chemistry Building has many areas that cannot be considered safe for children who are unsupervised.
 Also, from time to time there may be the potential for exposure to toxic chemicals or fumes.
 In order to reduce the liability for accidents involving children, the following policy is in effect.
 Children are not to be brought to the workplace except in a casual context such as picking up a paycheck or when they are invited for a special event sponsored by the department or the university.

 Responsibilities are shared between several different administrative areas of the department.
 Brian Crouch is the Manager of the Information Technology Group (ITG).
-Systems which are clearly instructional (such as those in the Chemistry Resources Center) fall under the jurisdiction of David Felker, Coordinator of System Services.
 Problems with systems located in most administrative offices in the department should be directed to ITG.
 Problems with UNIX systems should be directed to Steve Creps.
 Network issues and problems with workstations in research laboratories should be directed to Brian Crouch, Manager of Information Technology.
-Problems with departmental media resources should be directed to Robin Nordstrom, Media Technologist.
+Problems with departmental media resources should be directed to Danny McMurray, Web Design and Media Specialist.
 Problems with computers within the Chemistry Library should be referred to the library staff.
-Other problems with information technology should be directed to Brian Crouch.
-If you are unclear as to who is responsible for a system in the building, contact Brian Crouch.
+For other problems with information technology or if you are unclear as to who is responsible for a system in the building, contact Brian Crouch.

 Computer networks within the building normally consist of a simple twisted pair connection to a data jack maintained by the University Information Technology Services (UITS).
 Maintenance responsibility for the network depends on where the hardware failure has occurred (both departmental and university equipment are involved).
 All requests for network service, modifications, or other information should be directed to Brian Crouch.
 He will direct you to the proper contact person for networking problems which do not fall under their jurisdiction.